florianmaxim/react-junglebook/README.md

 # Plates:

-Each Plate has its own branch.
-(Clone directly from the command line or select the specific branch.)
-Each plate comes with the same script scheme:
+Each Plate has its own branch, all branches share the same script scheme:

 ```script
 npm run clean